QiForge/QiForge-Website/README.md

 ## 🧩 License

-This project is released under the **MIT License** — feel free to fork, modify, and use it for learning and collaboration.
+This project is released under the **QiForge Open Learning License (QOLL-1.0)** — feel free to fork, modify, and use it for learning and collaboration.
+But you forbidden to commit any act that directly or indirectly harms **QiForge**'s Intrenst.

 ---